jelkosz/batuka/README.md

 In order to have this scrypt running periodically you can register it to cron.

-Batuka requires Kanbanik version 0.2.8.
-It is not yet released (but it is already quite stable and close to be released).
-In order to get it, please compile it from sources.
+Batuka requires Kanbanik version 0.2.8 or higher (or the 0.2.8-RC2).